 Issues of cultural representation and authenticity in children’s literature have been the subject of much discussion and scholarly research.1 Cultural authenticity in children’s books matters because literary transmission is one of the key ways that children acquire knowledge of other cultures, and by extension, form attitudes toward those cultures.2 Another reason culturally authentic children’s literature is important is because young readers have a right to see themselves and their own experiences accurately and sensitively represented in books.
 Moreover, reading culturally authentic literature provides children with a framework for questioning dominant ideologies in society, which is to say, culturally authentic literature can empower young people to envision and create more just, tolerant, humane societies.

 Concern for the cultural authenticity of Caribbean picturebooks has grown as the Caribbean picturebook aesthetic has emerged.
 Since the 1980s―when Caribbean children’s literature that fit standard picturebook definitions first began to be published3―Caribbean children’s literature has gained a wider readership outside of the Caribbean, particularly in the United States and in the United Kingdom.
 This recent wave of picturebooks set in or “about” the Caribbean provides American and UK children, who often have little prior knowledge of the Caribbean, with “windows” into the nature of the Caribbean―its people, customs, traditions, languages―and has the power to influence the knowledge and perceptions of the Caribbean that will take root in the next generation.
 These picturebooks are also “mirrors” for Caribbean children,4 allowing them to see their personal and cultural realities reflected in books.
-In doing so, Caribbean picturebooks have the potential to help Caribbean children forge rich and healthy self-definitions, understand and appreciate their cultural legacy, fills in gaps in their histories, counter and question stereotypes, and challenge the societal status quo.
+In doing so, Caribbean picturebooks have the potential to help Caribbean children forge rich and healthy self-definitions, understand and appreciate their cultural legacy, fill in gaps in their histories, counter and question stereotypes, and challenge the societal status quo.
 This propensity of picturebooks is greatly increased when the stories and pictures are authentic ones; indeed, the usefulness of a Caribbean picturebook may be said to stand in direct relation to the book’s cultural authenticity.

 Elizabeth Howard has suggested that appraisals of cultural authenticity in literature can be reduced to gut reactions―in other words, you instinctively recognize or sense cultural inauthenticity when you see it; deep down inside the reader instinctively knows what is “true” or “not true.”5 Yet younger children in particular, who are in the early stages of enculturation and cross-cultural awareness acquisition, do not have this discriminating ability and are therefore susceptible to accepting demeaning or misguided misrepresentations they may encounter in books.
 Clearly, as Caribbean picturebooks gain a wider readership both in and outside of the Caribbean, care must be taken that both the textual and visual dimensions of picturebooks are reflecting authentic realities and contextualizations rather than inauthentic distortions.
 As with all underrepresented literature, a major concern is that Caribbean picturebooks might be perpetuating myths or negative stereotypes about the Caribbean and its people.